Corey-Zumar/MRI-Reconstruction/README.md

 For testing purposes, this evaluation procedure will produce diff plots for each slice in a specified full-resolution MR image.
 The diff plots for every slice consists of the following grayscale images:

-   i.
-The original slice
+   1. The original slice
-   ii.
-A subsampled copy of the slice iii.
-A reconstruction of the subsampled slice
+   2. A subsampled copy of the slice
+   3. A reconstruction of the subsampled slice

 The steps for obtaining these plots are as follows: